-Free Basic Education is guaranteed by the government in State Owned Institutions to all the citizens.
-Education in Kyrgyzstan is compulsory for the children of 9 years; which includes 4 years of primary education( Age 6-10) and 5 years in secondary school (Age 10-15).
-It is mandatory that every child completes 9 grades of school and get a certificate of completion.
+Free Basic Education is guaranteed by the government in State-Owned Institutions to all the citizens.
+Education in Kyrgyzstan is compulsory for children of 9 years; which includes 4 years of primary education( Age 6-10) and 5 years in secondary school (Age 10-15).
 Qualified individuals are offered free education at the Secondary specialized, Vocational, and higher levels.
 To become a graduate, Students must finish the 11-year school course and pass 4 compulsory state exams in History, Maths, Writing and a Foreign Language.

 The reforms and fundamentals of post-Soviet Education were set out in the 1992 Law on Education, which established the Ministry of Education as the central administrative body of the National System.
 The Ministry is responsible for developing Curriculum, developing certification examinations, setting National Standards and Educational Policy, and awarding degrees.
 The ministry is classified into several divisions for General Education, Higher Education, and material support.

 Education in Kyrgyzstan is compulsory until grade 9; basic education provided at the state institutions is free of cost.
-Primary education is of 4 years from Age 6 to 9.
+Primary education is of 4 years from ages 6 to 9.

 It is a basic secondary education consist of 5 years.
 After this, the student can make a choice to go for Secondary education or prepare for its first job.